All Episodes

 Do you know that now gravel can cause cancer?

-From Kildeer, North Dakota, the sound of children playing baseball has been silenced at one ball field in the western Dakota city of Kildeer, officials fear the ground itself is simply too unsafe.
+From Killdeer, North Dakota, the sound of children playing baseball has been silenced at one ball field in the western Dakota city of Killdeer.

-The ballpark, one of two in town, about 700 people live in the town, is covered with crushed gravel containing a mineral found in the chalky white rock mined from the nearby Kill Deer Mountains.
+The ballpark, one of two in town, about 700 people live in the town, is covered with crushed gravel containing a mineral found in the chalky white rock mined from the nearby Killdeer Mountains.

-The rock, used for decades on everything from gravel roads to flower beds, contains fibers that can collect in the lungs of people who breathe it, health officials say.
+The rock, used for decades on everything from gravel roads to flowerbeds, contains fibers that can collect in the lungs of people who breathe it, health officials say.

-Steve Way, Federal Environmental Protection Agency coordinator, said studies have shown that this mineral, uh irionite, causes cancer in lab rats, though the mineral is not regulated by his agency.
+Steve Way, Federal Environmental Protection Agency coordinator, said studies have shown that this mineral, irionite, causes cancer in lab rats, though the mineral is not regulated by his agency.

 Gravel.